National Defense Authorization Act for Fiscal Year 2020

-The Act authorised a $738 billion allocation to the United States military.
+The Act authorized a $738 billion allocation to the United States military and established the United States Space Force.

 Additional provisions

 As with many American laws, additional provisions unrelated to defense spending are included within the Act:

 European businesses involved in Nord Stream 2 natural gas pipeline from Russia to European Union have been sanctioned by the United States, which has been seeking to sell more of its own liquefied natural gas (LNG) to European states, with the enactment of the NDAA 2020 on December 20, 2019.
 German Finance Minister Olaf Scholz called the sanctions "a severe intervention in German and European internal affairs", and the EU spokesman criticized "the imposition of sanctions against EU companies conducting legitimate business."
 Russian Foreign Minister Sergey Lavrov also criticized sanctions, saying that U.S. Congress "is literally overwhelmed with the desire to do everything to destroy" the U.S.–Russia relations.

 The Act includes a provision ordering Acting Director of National Intelligence Joseph Maguire to send the unclassified report identifying those responsible for the 2018 assassination of Jamal Khashoggi to four congressional committees: the United States House Committee on Foreign Affairs, United States House Permanent Select Committee on Intelligence, United States Senate Committee on Foreign Relations, and the United States Senate Select Committee on Intelligence, which had a deadline for the report at 30 days, but Maguire failed to do.

 The Act established the United States Space Force as a new branch of the United States Armed Forces.
 The U.S. Space Force is organized as a military service branch within the Department of the Air Force.